 The City of Quesnel water system is comprised of 6 operating groundwater wells (main system), 8 reservoirs, 5 booster pump stations, 2 main PRV stations and approximately 100 km of water main.
-In addition the City also maintains one independent groundwater well on Sword Road in South Quesnel to provide water to the ball parks.
 At present there is no treatment or disinfection provided to the City’s water system.
 Approximately 10,000 residents are serviced by the City water system.

 The City provides clean water throughout the community.

 The SCADA (Supervisory Control And Data Acquisition) monitoring system enables City staff to observe real-time data and information of changing water system conditions which includes well operation and reservoir levels.
 System operators have the ability to remotely respond to system conditions and demands.
 Should an alarm arise in the water system which requires response from an operator, the SCADA system will contact the operator by cell phone to report the condition.
 This reduces failure of equipment as well as increases pumping efficiency.

 To ensure the delivery of safe drinking water, the City has a program to monitor water quality at the source.

 The City sends water samples to an approved lab for all sampling points and is in notified on results and concerns.

 The sampling parameters used to monitor potability are listed in the Guidelines for Canadian Drinking Water Quality (GCDWQ) and the British Columbia Drinking Water Regulations (BCDWR).
 These sampling parameters are used as indicators for bacteriological, chemical and physical contaminants.